Discover proven strategies to accelerate your ballroom dance learning and see faster results from your dance lessons.

 Now let’s add in a lesson on Friday or Monday.
 This shortens the gap and makes your regular Tuesday lesson much more productive.
 Not to mention, your Tuesday lessons will start to feel the same way that your Thursdays have.

-4. Insert a Group Class
+Strategy 4: Insert a Group Class

 Think of your private lessons like fitness appointments with your personal trainer.
 You’re working one on one with an agenda built around your dance progress.
-Now think of your group classes at Arthur Murray like a drop in cardio class.
+Now think of your Group Classes at Arthur Murray like a drop-in cardio class.

 While it may not be as tailored to your specific private lesson plan, it’s keeping your overall dance progress active and helps to prevent atrophy.